george-hawkins/arf-drone/transmitter-flight-modes.md

 ![assigned sounds](images/opentx-companion/assigned-sounds.png)

 Note: the sound files used here were taken from the Amber sound pack linked to on the [2.2 resources page](http://open-txu.org/v2-2-resources-2/) on OpenTX University.
 The files `loitmd.wav` and `stblmd.wav` were originally called `loitrmd.wav` and `stblzmd.wav` respectively, they were renamed as file names can only be a maximum of six letters now (excluding the suffix).
+As well as the flight modes the zip file also contains a WAV file for "battery critical" which we'll use later.

 Notes
 -----